 We think most things look–and feel–better once they’re worn in, wood included.
-Here are five favorite spaces with wood that flaunts the lived-in look; some of it centuries old, some brand new.
+Here are 10 favorite spaces with wood that flaunts the lived-in look, some of it centuries old, some brand nnew.

-For more from our member architects and designers, visit the Remodelista Architect/Designer Directory.
+For more work by our member architects and designers, visit the Remodelista Architect/Designer Directory.

 Above: Elizabeth Roberts Design installed new white oak floors throughout this duplex renovation in Fort Greene, Brooklyn.
-The muted color pairs well with the home's historic features.
+The muted color pairs well with the townhouse’s historic features.

-Above: Architects Liddicoat & Goldhill remodeled this 19th-century terraced house in London for a client who is an avid collector of vintage and reclaimed materials.
-The client’s antiques and the home's original woodwork (such as wood paneled shutters) were the designer's palette.
+Above: Architects Liddicoat & Goldhill remodeled this 19th-century terraced house in London for an avid collector of vintage and reclaimed materials.
+The designers created a palette based on the client’s antiques and the house’s wood-paneled shutters and other original woodwork.
 Photo by Tom Gildon.